 The DIFFERENT TYPES OF SHAMANIC PLANT DIET WE OFFER

 The term “diet” is the literal translation of the Spanish word “dieta”, which refers to the shamanic apprenticeship – that is, training via the plant diet – as it is practised by the vegetalista shamans of the Peruvian Amazon.
 Guests who wish to deepen their experiential understanding of Amazonian shamanism and are prepared to commit themselves in a disciplined – yet very friendly, comfortable and welcoming – traditional setting, may also engage in the proper shamanic training and initiation with the plant teachers diet.
 The traditional, long shamanic apprenticeship via the plant diet is, essentially, the shamanic initiation the Amazonian way and is better suited to those who have been previously exposed to the Ayahuasca experience in the jungle and are acquainted with deep medicine work.
 We are happy to offer short “testers” of shamanic plant diet – from just 7-8 days onwards – to those who have a specific interest in experiencing Amazonian shamanism but do not have the background, or the time, to engage in a long training in the jungle.
-Whilst the shamanic apprenticeship proper (see in detail what it includes, in the 61-pages PDF “Shamanic plant diet programme outline“) would require an initial stage of at least 3 months/13 weeks of training, with Don Guido or Don Sixto it is altogether possible to do a shamanic master tree diet of 45 days, taking once an ultra-concentrated brew prepared with 28 different Master trees (cooked in the guise of the Ayahuasca concoction, over a wood fire, for up to 8-10 hours).
+Whilst the shamanic apprenticeship proper (see in detail what it includes, in the 61-pages PDF “Shamanic plant diet programme outline“) would require an initial stage of at least 3 months/13 weeks of training.
+It is altogether possible to do a shamanic master tree diet of 45 days, taking once an ultra-concentrated brew prepared with 35 different types of Master trees and vines (cooked in the guise of the Ayahuasca concoction, over a traditional wood fire, for up to 8-10 hours, together with jungle tobacco, few fresh Coca leaves and the bark of the Cacao tree).
 This would be the equivalent – in terms of what one may learn from the master trees – of a 3 months shamanic apprenticeship whereby one diets with only one teacher tree at a time, each month.
-Conversely, if one was to do a 3 months/13 weeks apprenticeship dieting with the 28 master trees, the shamans maintain that this would be the equivalent of what one would learn – from the teacher trees – in 6 months/26 weeks diet with one master tree at a time.
-Being both of our Maestros “Paleros” – that is, shamans working with the spirits of the powerful teacher trees, renowned in Amazonian shamanism to grant the one who diets with them power, strength, stability, knowledge and wisdom – the choice of the plants part of the shamanic apprenticeship with them naturally falls in the category of the master trees themselves (even though with Don Guido one may diet individual plant teachers as well).
+Conversely, if one were to do a 3 months/13 weeks apprenticeship dieting with the 35 master trees/vines all at once, the shamans maintain that this would be the equivalent of what one would learn – from the teacher trees – in no less than 6 months/26 weeks, dieting with only one master tree at a time.
+Being the Maestro Palero a Vegetalista shaman working with the spirits of the powerful teacher trees, renowned in Amazonian shamanism to grant the one who diets with them power, strength, stability, knowledge and wisdom – the choice of what plants to choose for the shamanic apprenticeship naturally falls in the category of the master trees themselves (even though one may diet with an individual master tree, vine, shrub, or plant teacher at a time).
 As we already said elsewhere:

 “Those maestros who have dieted with palos maestros (sacred teacher trees) are called paleros and are reputed to be stronger than just ayahuasqueros (those maestros specialized in working only – or mainly – with Ayahuasca, and who may have as well dieted only – or mainly – with Ayahuasca). […] It is common belief in the Amazon that Ayahuasca may teach one on condition that it will be dieted with palos.”